How do I open a new tab in Mozilla Firefox?

 Note: Some mouse developers may set this button to another feature.
 If your middle button does not open a new tab or does something different try adjusting the mouse button settings by following the steps below.

-- Open the mouse settings by clicking the mouse icon in the Systray, and adjust the button settings through the developers software.
-If you do not have a mouse icon, try opening the Windows Control Panel and follow the steps listed below.
+Open the mouse settings by clicking the mouse icon in the Windows Notification Area, and adjust the button settings through the developers software.
+If you do not have a mouse icon, follow the steps listed below.

 - In the Windows Control Panel, open the Printers and Other Hardware or the Mouse icon.